Theme Builder

 - Click-to-find.
 Click any element in a mockup to jump the inspector to the exact tokens that drive its color.

-- Live preview, staged writes.
-Edits preview in the panel immediately and converge in the real editor on Apply.
-Nothing is written to
+- Live preview — staged or instant.
+By default, edits preview in the panel and converge in the real editor on Apply (nothing touches

 - Per-token controls.
 Color-picker chip, hex input (with Escape-to-revert), an alpha slider for transparency, and a per-row Reset/Undo button.